-During the Fiscal 2015 Nine Months, we granted 0.43 million restricted stock units to our employees.
+During the Fiscal 2015 Nine Months, we granted 0.55 million restricted stock units to our employees and our directors.
 All vesting dates are subject to the recipient's continued employment with us, except as otherwise permitted by our Board of Directors or in certain cases where the employee is terminated without cause.
-The total market value of the restricted stock units on the date of grant was approximately \$39.3 million, which represented unearned restricted stock compensation.
+The total market value of the restricted stock units on the date of grant was approximately \$49.8 million, which represented unearned restricted stock compensation.
 Unearned compensation is amortized to expense over the appropriate vesting period.